 Behavioral characteristics can include ADD, ADHD, autism and autistic behaviors, social anxiety, hand-biting and/or flapping, poor eye contact, sensory disorders, and increased risk for aggression.

-- The majority of males with Fragile X syndrome demonstrate significant intellectual disability.
-Disabilities in FXS include a range from moderate learning disabilities to more severe intellectual disabilities.
+Intellectual disabilities in FXS include a range from moderate learning disabilities to more severe intellectual disabilities.
+The majority of males with Fragile X syndrome demonstrate significant intellectual disability.

-- They are also very social and friendly, have excellent imitation skills, have a strong visual memory/long term memory, like to help others, are nice, thoughtful people and have a wonderful sense of humor.
+Disposition: They are also very social and friendly, have excellent imitation skills, have a strong visual memory/long term memory, like to help others, are nice, thoughtful people, and have a wonderful sense of humor.

 Behavioral characteristics seen in males can also be seen in females, though females often have milder intellectual disability and a milder presentation of the syndrome’s behavioral and physical features.

 Intellectual disabilities: About one-third of females with FXS have a significant intellectual disability.
 Others may have moderate or mild learning disabilities, emotional/mental health issues, general anxiety, and/or social anxiety.